Compute Express Link: Specifications

+On November 14, 2023, the CXL Specification 3.1 was released.

+On December 3, 2024, the CXL Specification 3.2 was released.

 Implementations

 On April 2, 2019, Intel announced their family of Agilex FPGAs featuring CXL.

-On May 11, 2021, Samsung announced a 128 GByte DDR5 based memory expansion module that allows for terabyte level memory expansion along with high performance for use in data centres and potentially next generation PCs.
-An updated 512 GByte version based on a proprietary memory controller was released on May 10, 2022.
+On May 11, 2021, Samsung announced a 128 GB DDR5 based memory expansion module that allows for terabyte level memory expansion along with high performance for use in data centres and potentially next generation PCs.
+An updated 512 GB version based on a proprietary memory controller was released on May 10, 2022.

 In 2021, CXL 1.1 support was announced for Intel Sapphire Rapids processors and AMD Zen 4 EPYC "Genoa" and "Bergamo" processors.

 CXL devices were shown at the ACM/IEEE Supercomputing Conference (SC21) by vendors including Intel, Astera, Rambus, Synopsys, Samsung, and Teledyne LeCroy.

 Protocols

-The CXL standard defines three separate protocols:
+The CXL transaction layer is composed of three dynamically multiplexed (they change according to demand) sub-protocols on a single link: